Honest customer reviews online can put your business on top or doom you to the bottom.

 You can get a badge for your website when you’re logged into your Yelp business profile:

 There is a slight loophole in asking for reviews on Yelp though.
-Yelp just doesn’t want you being selective at getting reviews so it skews the results.
+Yelp just doesn’t want you being selective at getting reviews because it skews the results.

 If you ask for reviews from all your customers and you ask for an honest review then you’re not skewing the results.